Techstars doubles down on space with a new Starburst cohort and European space program – TechCrunch

 Techstars Allied Space Accelerator:

-- AlphaBBL: a monitoring and analytics tool for oil storage facilities that captures data taken from space and creates predictive tools to interpret that data.
+- AlphaBBL: a monitoring and analytics tool for oil storage facilities that captures data taken from space and creates predictive tools to interpret that data

 - AnsuR: this company develops what Techstars describes as high-precision, mission-critical visual communication distribution technologies